channingwalton/channingwalton.github.io/README.md

 - use `jekyll build --verbose`
 - if a post isn't appearing check that the date isn't in the future
+- if content or site layout isn't appearing restart the server

 ## Other